Tilllerson says North Korea has freed American student Otto Warmbier

 It said the department "continues to have discussions with [North Korea] regarding the three other American citizens who are detained."

-The Washington Post reported that Warmbier was medically evacuated from the isolated state in a coma, citing his parents, although this report could not be independently confirmed by NBC News.
-The student was evacuated via a U.S. military base in Sapporo, Japan, the newspaper said.
+Warmbier’s parents told the Washington Post and the Associated Press that he was medically evacuated from the isolated nation in a coma.
+NBC News has attempted to reach Warmbier’s parents to confirm those reports.
+The student was evacuated via U.S. military base in Sapporo, Japan, the Post reported.

+The University of Virginia, the school where Warmbier was a student before his imprisonment, said it was "deeply concerned and saddened to learn from his family that he is in a coma."

 Warmbier had been staying at the Yanggakdo International Hotel, which is located on an island in a river that runs through Pyongyang, the capital.
 It is common for sections of tourist hotels to be reserved for North Korean staff and off-limits to foreigners.